Has my WordPress website been hacked?

 2. Anonymity – Hackers like to use other peoples websites to send out spam, whilst they remain ‘hidden’.
-Once they hack your site they can spam people in your name, which leads to credibility damage for your website with Google.
-The search engine will punish any site that is seen to be spamming.
+Once they hack your site they can spam people in your name, which leads to credibility or reputation damage for your website with Google.
+Obviously it will also damage your standing in the community if you are seen to be sending out spam.
+The search engines will punish any site that is seen to be spamming.
 So you can be dropped in the rankings or dropped totally from their search.
 The hacker does not care, they just move on to another victim.
 They usually spam from a multiple of sites at the same time, so you become collateral damage.
 By inserting their code to your website, they can spam, but they can also promote products, that are not yours.
 This becomes obvious, when you go to the site of a legal firm and notice they are also selling or promoting ladies clothing.
 But usually it does not present itself in such an obvious way.
 Good hackers will stay hidden, whilst they suck up your resources and do reputation damage with Google.

 4. Reputation damage – This is usually reserved for the bigger websites, but hackers can do damage to websites of any size.
 Adding a bit of code to a site to negatively affect its rankings.
 Sometimes, the hacker gains access and takes control of the website, then publishes a negative message, to simply do damage to your reputation.